natalieagus/50005/docs/Programming Assignment/pa1/02-shell-loop.md

 - The parent process (shell) should **wait** (block) for the child to complete before continuing using [`waitpid`](https://linux.die.net/man/2/waitpid), and inspect child process' exit status
 - Handles process creation errors and command not found errors.
 - Cleans up by freeing allocated memory for the command arguments.

+{.error}
+Your shell should <span class="orange-bold">never</span> abruptly terminate, even when we give commands that don't exist or simply pressing enter multiple times.
+Your shell should also be able to execute commands as-given, it should <span class="orange-bold">not</span> accidentally access garbage input values from uncleared buffers in any way.
+Failure to do this results in 1% grade penalty.

 ## Inspect Child Process Exit Status